Hello-AndyJoe/Challenge-13-ORM-ECommerce-BackEnd/README.md

 [Instructions for installing MySql Server](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide)

-[Insomnia](https://insomnia.rest/download) also must be installed for the purposes of demostrating this application.
+[Insomnia](https://insomnia.rest/download) also must be installed for the purposes of demonstrating this application.

 Once the required software has been successfully installed on the computer, clone this GitHub repository to a desired folder on the computer.